giladlotan/itpmssd/Week_3/README.md

 - Social steganography and the power of meaning

 _Technical Discussion_
+- Analyze two datasets:
+  - Titanic
+  - Stop & Frisk

+- Oauth and API tokens.
 - This week we’ll be using API’s to access data from social media.
 Specifically, we’ll look at Instagram data, and ways in which we can analyze publicly shared posts.
-- Oauth and API tokens.
-- Python's requests library
-- Access Instagram’s API
-- Load Instagram data into pandas DataFrames.
+- Access Instagram’s API, and load Instagram data into pandas DataFrames.
-- simple statistics, plotting data

 #### Assignments